blarmon/Gratitude-Journal/README.md

 ## todo add some more user info to the top of the profile page.  picture, email, whatever

 ## todo in profile page show users who they follow and whos following them.

+## todo EASY ONE.  make it so users can't delete other peoples journals...

+## TODO make header and navbar fixed to their spots on the screen

+## TODO create some more unite tests for my views and urls